 Trying to save some money on the expensive Easter flights, I decided to take the bus.
 Brussels is just across the channel, how long can it take?
 And knowing me, I’ll be sleeping for the entire time.
 What could go wrong?
 Well….
 I did not take into consideration the ridiculous small leg space on the bus, the passenger behind me who forbid me to recline my seat, the crazy driver who almost left a girl behind at one of the stops, and the getting on and off the bus at customs and on the ferry.
 Why was I on the floor you may ask… there were not enough seats on the boat for all the passengers and we were not allowed to remain on the bus.

 I arrived in a freezing Brussels at 6am, tired but happy to be off the bus.
 Luckily the bus stop was right next to Brussels Midi train station, from where I jumped on the 6:30 train towards Luxembourg, heading to Namur.

-Check you my review of Les Auberge de Jeunesse, my choice of accommodation in Namur.
+Check out my review of Les Auberge de Jeunesse, my choice of accommodation in Namur.

 Find a cheap flight to Bruxelles:

 I must confess that I didn’t hear about Namur before last year’s World Travel Market in London, when I met the wonderful team from the Touristic Office and the Citadel, who invited me to visit their city.
 Namur is the capital of Wallonia, the French part of Belgium, hosting the Walloon Parliament, its Government and administration.
 It is about 1 hour and 20 minutes away by train from Brussels and only 40 minutes from Charleroi.
 If you are arriving by plane, this is the closest airport.
 Charleroi is also the Belgian airport for low cost flights.